jxb716/CSAM-2020-CTF-solns/spqr/README.md

 ## Solution:

 This is just text that has been rotated, or shifted through a Caesar cipher.
 My first thought was ROT13, but assuming the first character on the second line is "E" meant it was actually ROT23.
-A quick trip to ROT13.com yields the flag:
+A quick trip to [an online Caesar cipher utility](https://rot13.com) yields the flag:

 ```
 Julius Caesar was known to use this cipher, that's why it's called the Caesar Cipher.
 Here's your flag: